Home > Home Maintenance > HVAC > Water Leaking Air Conditioner

 Refrigerant levels need to be just right for your unit to operate efficiently.
 When your system has low freon levels, it can cause the evaporator coil to freeze.

 You can usually tell that your unit is low on freon because you will find ice on the indoor unit and the line connecting the outdoor unit to your home.
-If you have a refrigerant leak, you will need to have a licensed AC repair contractor fix it.
+If you have a refrigerant leak, you will need to have a licensed AC repair contractor fix it

 Disconnected Or Clogged Condensate Drain